NonProfit marketing free bonuses

 2. Email Marketing: Personalize outreach to donors and automate follow-ups.

-Make sure you do not only email when you have your hand out for donations, but rather, as Michael Goodrum said:
+Make sure you do not only email when you have your hand out for donations, but rather, as Michael Goodrum said when talking about email marketing for nonprofits about 29 minutes into our conversation:

 3. Content Marketing: Share impactful stories through blogs, infographics, videos, and other marketing material.
 Host these stories on your website, YouTube, and other relevant platforms to expand their reach.